 (By the way, you should head over and sign up for TGSI Journal now which is full of good content each month).

 The issue with putting in place a gold standard of any type is that most people only see this as being possible via governments.
-The problem with a government system, even one as effective as the classical gold standard, is that there is nothing to stop governments leaving it when it serves them.
-This is exactly what occurred during WWI when the handbrake on government spending that was the gold standard was removed to fund the war.
+The problem with a government system, even one as effective as the classical gold standard, is there is nothing to stop governments leaving the standard when it serves them.
+This is exactly what occurred during WWI.
+When the handbrake on government spending, that was the gold standard, was removed to fund the war.